 The shop takes payment via Visa, Mastercard, Laser and Eurocard.
 Please note the Serengeti Gift Store closes around 20 minutes before the park closes, please arrive before that time to avoid disappointment.

-Apart from duck food, which can be purchased on the walk down to the lake area, we ask visitors not to feed any of their own food to the animals as it may make them ill or even cause their death.
+Apart from duck food, which can be purchased from the Duck Feeder Hut beside the lake, we ask visitors not to feed any of their own food to the animals as it may make them ill or even cause their death.

 Fota Wildlife Park tries to ensure that everyone has an enjoyable day when they visit, so if there’s anything extra we can do (heating baby food or special food requests), please ask a member of staff and we will do everything we can to help.
 Toilets, disabled toilets and baby-changing facilities are also available.

 However, if you would like to purchase from our supplier Nature Planet please do so from our link.
 We have an online gift card shop here.